crossplane/crossplane/design/one-pager-definition-of-done.md

 ## Definition of done

-A chunk of work is considered done when the following criteria have been met:

-* All code is written
+The following criteria **MUST** be met for work to be considered done:

 * Code is reviewed and approved
+* Code passes linting (use `make reviewable` to lint)
+* All error conditions are reported into the log or as an event, as appropriate
+* Code is tested

+Additionally, the following criteria **SHOULD** be met for the work to be considered done, as they are best practices:

+* Code is tested with an integration test
 * New behavior is documented in the documentation that will go onto the crossplane website
-* All error conditions are reported into the log or as an event, as appropriate
-* Code is tested, ideally in an integration test
+* Examples have been updated to reflect any changes

 ## Applying definition of done